neoclide/coc.nvim/README.md

 coc.nvim can act as a [Model Context Protocol](https://modelcontextprotocol.io) server so agents like OpenAI Codex can read editor buffers (including unsaved changes), query the language servers and apply edits that stay in sync with Vim/Neovim.

+The MCP server can expose read and write operations to connected clients.
+Only connect trusted clients, and use `mcp.allowedPaths`, `mcp.deniedPaths` and `mcp.allowedTools` to restrict access when needed.

 Auto start it in `coc-settings.json` (disabled by default):

 ```json